-There are about 8 miles of trails in Devils Postpile National Monument.
+There are about eight miles of trails in Devils Postpile National Monument.
 The trails offer a variety of opportunities for all fitness levels.
-Expanding your hiking outside the boundaries of the Monument will take you into the High Sierra of the Ansel Adams Wilderness.
-If hiking with your pet, make sure it is on a leash at all times within the Monument.
-All of the following distances are from the Devils Postpile trail head.
+Expanding your hiking outside the boundaries of the monument will take you into the High Sierra of the Ansel Adams Wilderness.
+If hiking with your pet, it must be on a leash at all times while within the monument.

-Rainbow Falls: From the Ranger Station, this is a rolling, mostly downhill, 2.5 mile one way hike to Rainbow Falls.
+This is a rolling, five-mile hike to Rainbow Falls.
 This hike can be hot and dry in the summer, so bring plenty of water.

-Minaret Falls: This is an easy 1.4 mile hike to a cascading waterfall just outside the Monument boundary.
+This easy 1.4-mile hike takes you to a small cascading waterfall just outside the monument boundary.

-Ansel Adams Wilderness: There are multiple destinations within day hiking distance from Devils Postpile in the Ansel Adams Wilderness.
+There are multiple destinations within day hiking distance from Devils Postpile in the Ansel Adams Wilderness.
 Minaret and Fern Lakes are just a couple of the destinations you could visit.
-Ask a Ranger for more information.
+Ask a ranger for more information.